grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/webhook-notifier.md

 1. In Grafana, **navigate to Alerting** > **Alert rules**.
 Edit or create a new alert rule.
 1. Scroll down to the **Configure labels and notifications** section.
 1. Under Notifications click **Select contact point**.
-1. From the drop-down menu select the previously created contact point.
+1. From the drop-down menu, select the previously created contact point.
 1. **Click Save rule and exit**.